BurntSushi/blog/content/post/rust-error-handling.md

 reduce explicit case analysis.
 Combinators aren't the only way.

-### The `try!` macro
+### The `try!` macro/`?` operator

-A cornerstone of error handling in Rust is the `try!` macro.
+In older versions of Rust (Rust 1.12 or older), a cornerstone of error handling in Rust is the `try!` macro.
 The `try!` macro abstracts case analysis just like combinators, but unlike combinators, it also abstracts *control flow*.
 Namely, it can abstract the *early return* pattern seen above.

 Here is a simplified definition of a `try!` macro: